-The authors sincerely thank the Editor, the Associate Editor, and one anonymous referee for their insightful and valuable comments that help improve the article substantially.
+The authors sincerely thank the Editor, Associate Editor, and anonymous referee for their insightful and valuable comments that have helped improving the article substantially.
+The research of Lan Wang, Zhihua Su, and Shanshan Ding is partially supported by National Science Foundation grants DMS-1512267, DMS-1407460, and DMS-1916376.